Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Virne: A Comprehensive NFV-RA Benchmark

 Note that the above MDP introduced is the most adopted version.
 As a holistic framework, Virne also supports the emerging MDP version in recent studies.
-Due to the presentation clarity and page limit, we offer other MDP versions of NFV-RA in Appendix~\ref{appendix:benchmark:mdp}.
+Due to the presentation clarity and page limit, we offer other MDP versions of NFV-RA in Appendix~\ref{appendix:benchmark:mdp}, such as Constrained MDP~\citep{vne-conal} for constraint handling and Multi-task MDP~\citep{vne-ijcai-2024-flag-vne} for generalization.

-\subsubsection{\textbf{Unified Pipeline for Efficient Implementations}}
+\subsubsection{Unified Pipeline for Efficient Implementations}

 Considering this widely-used MDP model, we generally unify existing NFV-RA RL-based algorithms into three key components: MDP modeling, policy architecture, and training methods.
 These methods model the NFV-RA solution construction process as above-introduced MDPs with a specific reward design and feature engineering.
-Subsequently, they use various neural networks to build policy architectures, such as Convolutional Neural Networks (CNN)~\cite{nn-nips-2012-cnn} and Graph Convolutional Network (GCN)~\cite{gnn-iclr-2017-gcn}.
-These policies are trained with a selected RL method, such as Asynchronous Advantage Actor-critic (A3C)~\cite{rl-icml-2016-a3c} and Proximal Policy Optimization (PPO)~\cite{drl-arxiv-2017-ppo}.
+Subsequently, they use various neural networks to build policy architectures, such as Convolutional Neural Networks (CNN)~\citep{nn-nips-2012-cnn} and Graph Convolutional Network (GCN)~\citep{gnn-iclr-2017-gcn}.
+These policies are trained with a selected RL method, such as Asynchronous Advantage Actor-critic (A3C)~\citep{rl-icml-2016-a3c} and Proximal Policy Optimization (PPO)~\citep{drl-arxiv-2017-ppo}.

 Following this insight, Virne implements NFV-RA algorithms through a modular and extensible pipeline comprising several core components as illustrated in Figure~\ref{fig:rl-pipeline}.
 Specifically, an \textit{instance-level environment} enable interactions with the agent for sequentially constructing solutions, where a customized \textit{reward function} provides feedback at each step.
 The RL agent consists of a \textit{feature constructor}, which extracts relevant features as inputs for the neural networks, and a \textit{neural policy}, implemented with various architectures.
 To support RL training, an \textit{experience memory} module continuously collects interaction data, while a designated \textit{training method} optimizes the policy.
 This modular design is central to Virne’s ability to integrate diverse approaches seamlessly, due to the high customization of each module.
 By standardizing the implementation process, Virne ensures consistency, reusability, and reduced complexity of implementation, which accelerates the development of new algorithms by providing a unified pipeline.